 When I haven’t been writing or involved in other creative projects, I’ve worked in the arts and educational sector as a lecturer, curator and facilitator.
 I’m currently Literary Guide for the Reading Rooms programme at Verbal Arts Centre, Derry, where I curate literature – short stories and poetry mostly – for shared reading sessions in the community, promoting dialogue and wellbeing.

 Following my two great interests, text and image, before moving to Ireland, I studied English Literature and Film Studies at Friedrich Alexander University Erlangen.
 My Masters thesis explored the cinema of Polish director Krzysztof Kieslowski.
 As part of my course I spent a year at UCG Galway with a DAAD research grant, where I took my first steps toward writing creatively in English.
 Prior to that, inspired by a favourite teacher’s tales of Dublin and Donegal I came to Ireland for the first time after leaving school, and worked as an Au Pair in Dublin in the 1990s.
-Since then, I’ve been on the island for a large part of my time, soaking up stories, histories and much more (my recent essay ‘Landlocked’, which was first published by The Corridor gives a small insight into my observations along the way).
+Since then, I’ve been on the island for a large part of my time, soaking up stories, histories and much more.
+My essay ‘Landlocked’, which was first published by The Corridor gives a small insight into my observations along the way.
+Another place where I talked about this kind of stuff is on the Creative Places and Faces podcast.

 Thank you for visiting my site.